A differential approach to Ax-Schanuel, I: -Special subvarieties and Ax-Schanuel

-We also obtain the following. \begin{cor} Let $\upsilon$ be a uniformization of a $(G, G/B)$-structure on a algebraic variety $Y$ and such that $G$ is sparse.
+We also obtain the following. \begin{cor} Let $\upsilon$ be a uniformization of a $(G, G/B)$-structure on an algebraic variety $Y$ with $G$ sparse.
 Let $A \subset G/B$ be an irreducible algebraic subvariety.
 If $\upsilon(A)$ has a proper Zariski closure in $Y$, then $\upsilon(A)$ is contained in a special subvariety of $Y$. \end{cor}

 \begin{proof} Let $U \subset G/B \times Y$ be the graph of $\upsilon|_A$ and $V$ be its Zariski closure.
 Then \end{proof}